heroncenter/heroncenter.github.io/pages/donations/donor-advised-fund.md

 permalink: /support/donor-advised-fund/
 ---

-Gifts from Donor Advised Funds (DAF) are welcomed and accepted at the The Heron Center.If you have a DAF you can direct a grant from your sponsoring donor organization be sent to:
+Gifts from Donor Advised Funds (DAF) are welcomed and accepted at the The Heron Center.
+If you have a DAF you can direct a grant from your sponsoring donor organization be sent to:
 ```
 Philosophy of the Eight Guided Paths Spiritual Guidance Center
 179 Legacy Lane, Westport, MA 02790